Brainhub24/mfind/README.md

 ```

-**mfind** is a command-line utility for searching and listing MKV (Matroska Video) files in a specified directory or drive.
+**mfind** is a command-line utility for searching and listing currently only in MKV (Matroska Video) files in a specified directory or drive.
 It provides a convenient way to quickly find and view information about MKV files, such as path, file type, size, inode, and date/time.

 ## Features